qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 Afterwards, Qiy Nodes can be accessed via their '/qiy_nodes/<node_name>/proxy'-endpoint:

 * App authentication is provided when a dummy 'Authorization'-header parameter is provided in the request.
-* App authenticaiton and user authentication is provided when a dummy 'Authorization-node-QTN'-header parameter is provided in the request.
+* App authentication and user authentication is provided when a dummy 'Authorization-node-QTN'-header parameter is provided in the request.
 * App authentication, user authentication and transport authentication is provided when a dummy 'password'-header parameter is provided in the request.

 The values of the mentioned header parameters are ignored.